metal3-io/metal3-docs/design/baremetal-operator/bmh_non-bootable_iso.md

 ## Upgrade / Downgrade Strategy

-This feature is added to the BareMetalHost API as an optional field, so all the existing BareMetalHost definitions should continue to work as before.
+This feature is adds a Custom Resource(CR) to the cluster and a label to `BareMetalHost` which doesn't makes any changes to the BareMetalHost API, so all the existing `BareMetalHost` definitions should continue to work as before.

-This feature will become available after upgrade, and downgrade is also possible as long as the corresponding fields are not used.
+This feature will become available after upgrade, and downgrade is also pretty straightforward where the user just need to remove the `DataImage` CRs.

 Explicit microversion negotiation support has been added to Gophercloud ([pr](https://github.com/gophercloud/gophercloud/pull/2791)) which can be used in case we don't want to use the master branch for Ironic.